(updated March 2025)

 4. Protect the environment and areas of special scientific interest, including cultural/historic sites;

-5. Inform the public of:
+5. Inform the public (with due regard for national intellectual property laws) of:

 – Scientific discoveries